uweseimet/atari_public/README.md

 - SCTARGET - Sample code for the SCSI Driver target interface.
 This code shows how Atari TT or Falcon can act as a SCSI target device.

 - SDRVTEST - The SCSI Driver/Firmware testsuite.
 The binaries are available on https://www.hddriver.net/en/scsidriver.html.
-To compile the sources, add the SCSI Driver standard header files (included in the CBHD 5.02 distribution) to your include path.
+To compile the sources, add the SCSI Driver standard header files (included in the SCSI Driver specification archive) to your include path.

 - XHDI_MON - The XHDI monitor.
 The binary is available on https://www.hddriver.net/en/downloads.html.